 - Another way of describing that same activity is that it’s a cognitive engagement.
 That is what is seen, that arising of a hologram.
 If it’s a visual hologram, that’s seeing.
 If it’s an audio hologram of a sound – hologram doesn’t mean visual necessarily (that’s only one category of it, one subclass of it) – that’s hearing.
 That’s what smelling is.
 That’s what thinking is.
 The hologram could be a thought.
 It could be emotion.
 Something arising.
 So that is what knowing is: a cognitive engagement with something.
 These first two aspects are looking at the activity from two points of view.

 - The third word is only that, merely that, which means that there’s no separate “me” that is watching it or controlling it.
 And there’s no separate mind like a box, a machine that the “me” is operating and making it happen.
 Only that activity, moment to moment to moment to moment to moment.
 This is what you have to recognize in mahamudra, that mental activity, moment to moment to moment to moment to moment.
 And it’s always changing.
-And “me” can be imputed on that.
+And “me” is an imputation on that as its basis.
 “Me” is not the same as that.
 Nor is the “me” something that could exist totally separate from that either and not know.
 The first position is Samkhya, the other one is Nyaya.

 Assertions about Cognition